marcelrodriguezricc/wk-bathy/README.md

     - Chart characteristics from wave model.

     - Calculate & chart “visibility index” based on the unique requirements for identifying surface waves from optical and SAR imagery.
-        - Sentinel 2 - Glint score & cloud coverage
+        - Sentinel 2 - "Glint score" & cloud coverage
         - Sentinel 1 - Backscatter and L-min

     - Compute root mean squared difference for each bathymetric derivation against CRM.